Inter-particle ratchet effect determines global current of heterogeneous particles diffusing in confinement: Model definition and main result

 \section{Model definition and main result}

-Let us now flesh out the the model and main results in more detail.
-The model is formally a Markov drift-diffusion process $\mathbf{X}(t)$ evolving in a phase space $ \Gamma$.
-Its $d\times N$ components are the $d$ spatial coordinates of the $N$ particles; i.e.\ we consider overdamped motion.
-The tube in which the particles exist has one periodic axial direction (although we will show how an infinite tube can be treated as well), and a cross section that is constant along the tube, but otherwise of arbitrary shape---our focus is on inter-particle effects rather than particle-boundary effects, e.g.\ stemming from periodically varying channels \cite{Malgaretti2012,Malgaretti2017}.
-The steady-state probability density is
+Let us now present the model and main results in more detail.
+The spherical particles exist in a tube which has one periodic axial direction $\hat{\vec{r}}$ (although we will show how an infinite tube can be treated as well), and a cross section that is constant along the tube, but otherwise of arbitrary shape---our focus is on inter-particle effects rather than particle-boundary effects, e.g.\ stemming from periodically varying channels \cite{Malgaretti2012,Malgaretti2017}.
+We consider overdamped motion, so that the system is fully described by the spatial coordinates $\mathbf{Q}^{(i)}(t)$ in $d$ dimensions for the particles $i=1 ,\ldots, N$.
+We organize these into